-While The Hague might not have as much to offer in terms of lifestyle activities as Amsterdam or Rotterdam, expats relocating to the city will still find all sorts to suit people with varied interests.
+While The Hague might not have as much to offer in terms of lifestyle activities as Amsterdam or Rotterdam, expats relocating to the city will still find all sorts of pursuits to suit people with varied interests.

 Shopping in The Hague

-When it comes to grocery shopping, all of the big names in the Netherlands can be found in The Hague.
+When it comes to grocery shopping, all the big names in the Netherlands can be found in The Hague.
 For seasonal and local produce, it’s best to visit the local markets.

 Eating out in The Hague